Ravencentric/awesome-arr/README.md

 - [Addarr](https://github.com/Waterboy1602/Addarr) - Telegram Bot for adding series/movies to Sonarr/Radarr or for changing the download speed of Transmission/Sabnzbd.
 - [Botdarr](https://github.com/shayaantx/botdarr) - Slack/Discord/Telegram/Matrix bot for accessing radarr, sonarr, and lidarr.
 - [Doplarr](https://github.com/kiranshila/Doplarr) - An *Arr request bot for Discord.
+- [Invitarr](https://github.com/Sleepingpirates/Invitarr) - Invitarr is a chatbot that invites discord users to plex.
+- [Membarr](https://github.com/Yoruio/Membarr) - Discord Bot to invite a user to a Plex or Jellyfin server.
 - [Searcharr](https://github.com/toddrob99/searcharr) - Sonarr & Radarr Telegram Bot.
-- [Invitarr](https://github.com/Sleepingpirates/Invitarr) - Invitarr is a chatbot that invites discord users to plex.

 ## Media Servers
 These are not *Arrs but are almost always used along with *Arrs.
 - [Emby](https://emby.media/) - Emby Server is a personal media server with apps on just about every device.